FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 ![STH Raw Data](Images/QueryTimeSeriesValues.png)

-In the response payload we can see that the name of the changed attribute is "speed", follows by the values that have been changed within different time periods.
+In the response payload we can see that the name of the changed attribute is `speed`, followed by the values that have been changed within different time periods.
 For example, we can see that the timestamp corresponding to the speed value of 22 is "2018-03-05T12:00:56:728Z".

 ## Resolution and Aggregation